mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 ## Section 3

 October 9, 2022.
 It was another busy week with interviews.
-I had done a fourth and final interview with AT&T.  It was a pretty rigorous process, but I felt really good about my last interview.
+I finished a fourth and final interview with AT&T.  It was a pretty rigorous process, but I felt really good about my last interview.

 It was also that season of first-round midterms.
 Things were getting pretty busy at this point, but I felt like I was doing pretty well balancing school, work, sleep, finding a summer internship, and even my social life thanks to Gyuna.